 WHAT is changing?

-Over the past four weeks we have had discussions with MBIE, Auckland Council, BRANZ, Masterspec, the waterproofing association and the Australasian Timber Flooring association to gather information and put together a simple but effective specification which meets the new building code requirements.
+We have had in-depth discussions with MBIE, Auckland Council, BRANZ, Masterspec, the waterproofing association and the Australasian Timber Flooring association to gather information and put together a simple but effective specification that meets the new building code requirements.

 Going forward, to minimise delays or RFI's (request for information) from council, we recommend that all projects being submitted to council should include the Forté Timber Overlay Flooring System PTS in the consent documentation.

 To assist specifiers with this change we have updated our Timber Overlay Flooring System, and the relevant documentation, to ensure it aligns with the new requirements.
-Over the coming weeks our team will be meeting with architects, designers, builders and our approved installers to implement the changes and ensure we have the support in place to manage the change.
+Our team will continue to meet with architects, designers, builders and our approved installers to implement the changes and ensure we have the support in place to manage the change.

 If you’d like to learn more, please book a virtual or face to face education session by contacting your Territory Manager at the bottom of this article.